Advanced Technique: Define Your Acting Muscle

 -Intensive exercises to deepen physical and vocal characterization.

 -Spacial exploration that establishes and deepens the physical universe of the play.

 -Paired work on scripted scenes from modern American plays.

--Rigorous application of script analysis to break down scenes.
+-Rigorous application of script analysis to break down and understand scenes.

 -Individualized feedback to strengthen performance skills in a friendly, supportive environment.

 You should expect to work at least two hours per week outside of class on readings and assigned scenes.
-Because attendance at all sessions is essential for partner work and the spirit of ensemble, we offer a 20% discount on your next course at The Acting Muscle if you attend every class.
+Because attendance at all sessions is essential for partner work and the spirit of ensemble, you will receive a 20% discount on your next course at The Acting Muscle if you attend every class.

 Instructor: Adam Ludwig.